geminik23/my-rust-side-projects/README.md

 6. [ai-agents](https://github.com/geminik23/ai-agents) (Published on crates.io) - A Rust library designed for building and managing generative AI agents, leveraging large language models like ChatGPT.
 This project aims to provide a robust and scalable framework adaptable to various scenarios. (`ai-agents` is in **a very early stage** of development.)

+7. [quant-suite](https://github.com/geminik23/quant-suite) - A Rust library aimed at creating tools for auto-trading, back-testing, and market analysis. (`quant-suite` is in **a very early stage** of development.)

 For more detailed information and usage instructions, please refer to the each project link.